kalpeta/ops-api/docs/runbook.md

 curl -s "http://localhost:8080/actuator/metrics/http.server.requests?tag=uri:/actuator/health" | jq
 If you’re not sure about the exact uri tag values:

-Use logs (REQUEST_START line prints the path)
+Use logs (REQUEST_START prints the path)

-Then try the same string in the tag query.
+Then try the same string in the tag query

 Check our custom timer (if enabled)
 We added a stable custom meter name:

-Example:

 bash
 Copy code